-Brutal cold follows after 'bomb cyclone' hammers Northeast
+Brutal cold sends shivers through Northeast after 'bomb cyclone'

 Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island and Virginia reported at least a foot of snow Thursday.

 Dedham, Massachusetts, had 19 inches of snow, according to the National Weather Service.
-Meanwhile, 13.4 inches came down in Boston; 9 inches covered the ground in Manhattan; 10.2 fell in Hartford, Connecticut; and 14.1 inches were measured in Providence, Rhode Island.
+Meanwhile, 18.3 inches fell in Bangor, Maine; 13.4 inches came down in Boston; 9 inches covered the ground in Manhattan; 10.2 fell in Hartford, Connecticut; and 14.1 inches were measured in Providence, Rhode Island.

 Travel disrupted on East Coast

-More than 1,100 flights have been canceled Friday, following the 4,300-plus ones called off a day earlier, the tracking service FlightAware said.
+More than 1,400 flights have been canceled Friday, following the 4,300-plus called off a day earlier, the tracking service FlightAware said.

 New York's John F. Kennedy International Airport resumed flights Friday morning.
 Travel disruptions affected Greyhound buses and Amtrak, which reduced or canceled service.

-Officials urged drivers to stay off the roads, saying too many people were getting their cars stuck.
+Hundreds of air passengers spent Thursday night sleeping in the terminal at Washington Dulles International Airport after their New York-bound flights were diverted, CNN affiliate WJLA reported.
+Most of the passengers were placed on buses Friday and rode to New York.

-"We want to clear the streets," Boston Mayor Marty Walsh said Thursday.
+Officials urged drivers to stay off the roads, saying too many cars were getting stuck.

 With the snow largely over, cold air is settling through swaths of the Midwest and East Coast.
 Dozens of cities are set to endure record-breaking cold, CNN meteorologist Brandon Miller said.